vincentcreusot/leastconn-lb/design/design.md

 ## Trade Offs
 Here is a list of trade offs/assumptions used for the design of the solution:

-- for the simplicity of the exercise, I will not manage upstream servers failures, the server will be available and the least connections algorithm will not include the health of the upstream.
 - to have a better security, I will discard SSL and TLS before 1.2
 - for the sake of the exercise, the list of upstreams is hard coded
 - for the sake of the exercise, the rate limit is hard coded